CrowdShelf/server/README.md

 Users are kept in a relational database, seperate from crowds and books.
 A user is represented by its unique string username.

 The `_id` fields are given by MongoDB upon creation, and identifies the object unqiuely in the database.
-When you create a new object, you don't post the `_id`-fields.
+When you create a new object, the `_id`-fields are irrelevant.
+Add it if you want.
+The new object is returned with the mongodb `_id`.

 ## API
 Remember header `Content-Type` should be `application/json`on all requests.